Bornes Massif: Summits

 As well as its peaks, it has plateaus which are slightly elevated but difficult to access, such as the plateau des Glières tragically famous from the time of the Second World War.

 Geology

 As with all the prealpine massifs, the Aravis chain is primarily formed of limestone and its derivatives.

 Activities

 Tourist station

 The massif benefits from exceptional snow considering its moderate altitude.
-It hosts two stations for the winter sports Alpine skiing and cross-country skiing, with pistes from 900m up to 2000m:
+It hosts two stations for the winter sports Alpine skiing and cross-country skiing, with pistes from 900 m up to 2000 m: